Long-Term Disability FAQ for Staff

 What happens to my LTD if I am unable to return to work?

 If you are unable to return to work and your employment at Stanford is terminated, your department will notify you and your eligibility for benefits will change.
 You continue to receive your LTD benefit payments as long as you continue to qualify for the Stanford LTD Plan.
-For information on how your benefits eligibility changes following loss of employment due to long-term disability, refer to the Long-Term Disability Terminated (LTD Term) brochure.
+For information on how your benefits eligibility changes following loss of employment due to long-term disability, refer to When Employment Ends: Termination.

 How will I pay for my benefits while on long-term disability?